UncertainLab/Enlsip.jl/paper/paper.md

         \end{aligned}
 \end{equation}

-and show how to use the package to model and solve problem \eqref{eq:hickschitt_pb65}.
+and then show how to use the package to model and solve problem it.

 ```julia
 using Enlsip